espnet/espnet/egs2/mini_an4/asr1/transfer_learning.md

-## Use transfer learning or Self-Supervised pre-trained models for ASR in ESPnet
+## Use transfer learning or Self-Supervised pre-trained models for ASR in ESPnet2

 In that tutorial, we will introduce several options to use pre-trained models/parameters for Automatic Speech Recognition (ASR) in ESPnet.
 Available options are :
 - use a local model you (or a collegue) have already trained,
 - use a trained model from ESPnet repository on HuggingFace,
 - use a Self-Supervised pre-trained model (e.g. Hubert, Wav2Vec2, WavLM ...).

+We note that this is done for ASR training, so at __stage 11__ of ESPnet2 models' recipe.

 ### 0. Why using such (pre-)trained models ?